eficode/copilot-notes-app/README.md

 2. Click on **Settings** in the repository menu.
 3. In the left sidebar, find and select the **Copilot** section.
 4. Click on **Coding agent**.
-5. Explore the **Internet access**settings.
+5. Explore the **Internet access** settings.
 This is the place where the Copilot's access to internet can be restricted.
 [More information](https://docs.github.com/en/enterprise-cloud@latest/copilot/how-tos/use-copilot-agents/coding-agent/customize-the-agent-firewall)

-This ensures the Copilot coding agent is properly configured for your repository.

 ## Adding new feature